walmartlabs/datascope/README.md

 * Sequences are abbreviated; Maps, Sets, and Vectors are always fully rendered.

+* Functions are rendered as their de-mangled Clojure name.

 Using the rest of the Rhizome API, you can easily save the images to disk instead of viewing them in a frame.